MalikSh96/carsProject/README.md

   -Fixed pathings so they redirect correctly.\
   -Once you click on a car from the table, it takes you to another page based on the id of the car you clicked.\
   -Made it possible to register a car, for now anyone can register a car -> this will get changed later to only admin rights feature.\
-  -Made it possible to remove a car based on its serialnumber, so if the serialnumber exists in the database it gets removed.
+  -Made it possible to remove a car based on its serialnumber, so if the serialnumber exists in the database it gets removed.\
+  -Made it possible to edit a car based on its serialnumber --> for now you have to refill all the information about the car again.

 # What do we need and where do we want to go
 WILL BE UPDATED AT SOME POINT LATER ON